MythicalCow/TJBotballTeam2_2022/README.md

 ### Officers & Captains:

-This team is composed of elected team members that are responsible for making sure the meeting runs on smoothly and for documentation of each meeting.
+This team is composed of elected team members that are responsible for making sure the meeting runs smoothly and for writing documentation of each meeting.

 _Thanks For Reading!_